'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

 “Russia interfered in the 2016 election.
 Our nation’s top intelligence agencies all agree on that point.
 From the President on down, we must do everything in our power to protect our democracy.."
 (1/3)

-Other GOP senators, such as Sen. Ben Sasse, R-Neb., and retiring Sen. Jeff Flake, R-Ariz., who have been frequent Trump critics, also panned his performance.
+Other GOP senators, such as Sen. Ben Sasse, R-Neb., and retiring Sen. Jeff Flake, R-Ariz., who have been frequent Trump critics, also spoke out.

 Sasse called Trump's claim that "both countries [are] responsible" for the deterioration of the U.S.-Russia relationship "bizarre and flat-out wrong.
 The United States is not to blame.
 America wants a good relationship with the Russian people but Vladimir Putin and his thugs are responsible for Soviet-style aggression.
-When the President plays these moral equivalence games, he gives Putin a propaganda win he desperately needs."
+When the president plays these moral equivalence games, he gives Putin a propaganda win he desperately needs."

 Flake, meanwhile, called the president's performance "shameful."